totoptech/xtrade-web/README.md

 # README

-TradeX-chart is a highly customizable stock trade chart with **one** dependency written in plain JavaScript; use it with any framework or backend.
+XTrade is a highly customizable stock trade chart with **one** dependency written in plain JavaScript; use it with any framework or backend.

 <div align="center">